-Morgan Stanley (MS) should cut its fixed- income trading business in half and use the freed-up capital to buy back a quarter of its shares, said Ed Najarian, an analyst at International Strategy & Investment Group Inc.
+Morgan Stanley (MS:US) should cut its fixed- income trading business in half and use the freed-up capital to buy back a quarter of its shares, said Ed Najarian, an analyst at International Strategy & Investment Group Inc.

 The firm should cut its so-called risk-weighted assets by $150 billion under Basel III rules, about twice the reduction it currently plans, Najarian estimated yesterday in a research note.
 The larger reduction and buybacks could double Morgan Stanley’s stock price to about $27, he wrote.